deanturpin/superdean.com/index.md

 ### The next level

-Take it to the next level by repairing and servicing your own watches; but know this: the rabbit hole goes __deep__... see where to go from here in [watchmaker's resources](watchmaker.md#clean).
+Take it to the next level by repairing and servicing your own watches; but know this: the rabbit hole goes _deep_... see where to go next in [watchmaker's resources](watchmaker.md#clean).